strictdoc-project/strictdoc/docs/sphinx/source/StrictDoc.rst

 - StrictDoc reads `*.sdoc` files and builds an in-memory representation of the document tree.
-- From this in-memory representation, StrictDoc can generate the documentation into a number of formats including HTML, RST, and PDF.
+- From this in-memory representation, StrictDoc can generate the documentation into a number of formats including HTML, RST, PDF, Excel.
-- The initial focus of the tool is modeling requirements and specifications documents.
+- The focus of the tool is modeling requirements and specifications documents.
   Such documents consist of multiple statements like "system X shall do Y" called requirements.
 - The requirements can be linked together to form the relationships, such as "parent-child", and from these connections, many useful features such as `Requirements Traceability <https://en.wikipedia.org/wiki/Requirements_traceability>`_